French Teaching Interns

 Become a Host Institution

-If you are a French student interested in becoming a teaching assistant in the U.S., please visit the CIEP's site for potential applicants.
+If you are a French student interested in becoming a teaching intern in the U.S., please visit the CIEP's site for potential applicants.

 Read testimonials from former French TAs in the U.S.!

 Educational Affairs Program Officer | French Embassy